latchbio/latch/docs/source/basics/customizing_interface.md

 )
 ```

-Each key in `metadata.parameters` must be the name of one of the parameters of the workflow, otherwise, the parameter will not be displayed.
+Each key in `metadata.parameters` must be the name of one of the parameters of the workflow function.
+Other keys will be ignored.
+Parameters without a corresponding key in `metadata.parameters` will not be displayed.

 - {class}`~latch.types.metadata.LatchParameter` specifies the metadata associated with each workflow parameter, such as `description` and `display_name`.
 Visit the API docs for a comprehensive list of keyword arguments that `LatchParameter` accepts and an example of how to use `LatchParameter`.
 - {class}`~latch.types.metadata.LatchAuthor` describes information about the workflow author.